+Approved by the Governing Board of TDHCA on November 9, 2023.

+By: /s/ Leo Vasquez

+Name: Leo Vasquez

+Title: Chair of the Board of TDHCA

+By: /s/ James "Beau" Eccles

+Name: James "Beau" Eccles

-Approved by the Governing Boa ord of TDHCA on January 13 , 2022.
-Name: Leo Vasquez ez oard of TDHCA By: /s/James "Beau" Title: Secretary of the THE STATE OF TEXAS \$ \$ COUNTY OF TRAVIS \$ Before me, the undersigned notary part Leo Vasquez, proved to me to be instrument and acknowledged to consideration therein expressed. e the person whose r name is subscribed to the foregoing (Seal) /s/ Kathleen M. Vale Notary Public, State of THE STATE OF TEXAS \$ \$ COUNTY OF TRAVIS \$ Before me, the undersigned notary pames "Beau" Eccles, proved to me instrument and acknowledged to consideration therein expressed. to be the person whos e name is subscribed to to the foregoing (Seal) /s/ Kathleen M. Vale Notary Public, State of Texas
+Title: Secretary of the Board of TDHCA

+THE STATE OF TEXAS §

+COUNTY OF TRAVIS §

+Before me, the undersigned notary public, on this 9th day of November, 2023, personally appeared Leo Vasquez, proved to me to be the person whose name is subscribed to the foregoing instrument and acknowledged to me that he executed the same for the purposes and consideration therein expressed.

+(Seal)

+/s/ Nancy Dennis Notary Public, State of Texas

+THE STATE OF TEXAS §

+COUNTY OF TRAVIS §

+Before me, the undersigned notary public, on this 9th day of November, 2023, personally appeared James "Beau" Eccles, proved to me to be the person whose name is subscribed to the foregoing instrument and acknowledged to me that he executed the same for the purposes and consideration therein expressed.

+(Seal)

+/s/ Nancy Dennis

+Notary Public, State of Texas

-STATE OF TE XAS
+STATE OF TE XAS §

-•
+§

-COUNTY OF Travis
+COUNTY OF Bexar §

-BEFORE ME, GARY KERSCH (notary name), a notary public in and for the State of Texas, on this day personally appeared Gary L. Kersch, known to me or proven to me through circle one: personally known / driver's license / passport to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that (he/she) executed the same for the purposes and consideration therein expressed, who being by me duly sworn, deposed as follows:
+BEFORE ME, Kimberly Walker (notary name), a notary public in and for the State of Texas, on this day personally appeared Nathan Hawkins (person signing document), known to me or proven to me through circle one: personally known / driver's license / passport to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that (he/she) executed the same for the purposes and consideration therein expressed, who being by me duly sworn, deposed as follows:

-- 1. "My name is Gary L. Kersch, I am of sound mind, capable of making this statement, and personally acquainted with the facts herein stated. - 2.
-I hold the office of General Partner for Respondent.
+- 1. "My name is Nathan Hawkins, I am of sound mind, capable of making this statement, and personally acquainted with the facts herein stated. - 2.
+I hold the office of Chief Executive Officer for Respondent.
 I am the authorized representative of Respondent, owner of the Property, which is subject to a Land Use Restriction Agreement monitored by the TDHCA in the State of Texas, and I am duly authorized by Respondent to execute this document. - 3.
-The Taxpayer ID for Respondent is 17427089994. - 4.
-The mailing address for Respondent is 7217 McNeil Dr., Austin, TX 78729. - 5.
+The Taxpayer ID for Respondent is 74-2587818. - 4.
+The mailing address for Respondent is 6903 Sunbelt Dr, San Antonio, TX 78218. - 5.
 Respondent knowingly and voluntarily enters into this Agreed Final Order, and agrees with and consents to the issuance and service of the foregoing Agreed Order by the Governing Board of the Texas Department of Housing and Community Affairs."